mdwhatcott/testing/README.md

 	    time.Time.Equal method for the details.
 This function defers to Equal to do the work.

+	func HappenWithin(actual any, expected ...any) error
+	    HappenWithin ensures that the first time value happens within a specified duration of the other time value.
+The actual value should be a time.Time.
+	    The first expected value should be a time.Duration.
+The second expected value should be a time.Time.

 	func HaveLength(actual any, expected ...any) error
 	    HaveLength uses reflection to verify that len(actual) == 0.